Marcell Ozuna Player Props: Braves vs. Phillies

 Marcell Ozuna At The Plate

-- In 12 games this year (33.3%), Ozuna has picked up an RBI, and in five of those games (13.9%) he had more than one.
+- Ozuna has an RBI in 13 of 37 games this year, with multiple RBI in five of them.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.